alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ### Installing and Training ReDrafter

 First, install the ReDrafter library.
 To demonstrate, we'll train the ReDrafter model using the `OpenMath-Nemotron-1.5B` model as its base and the `OpenMathReasoning` dataset.
 The base model used below in training, `OpenMath-Nemotron-1.5B`, can be swapped out for whichever base model is used during inference.
+In the below example the tokenizer and training data for the draft model is the same as used for the base model.
+If this data is not available, base model generations can also be used for training the draft model.

 ```bash
 # Install the ReDrafter library